 Yoga has many levels and practices.
 These are based upon the condition and aptitude of the individual, what is called “adhikara” in Sanskrit, or what we have the ability to accomplish based upon our degree of mastery of body and mind.
-There are individual differences of doshas, gunas and karmas.
+There are individual differences of doshas, gunas and karmas to be carefully considered.
 The higher Yogas like Raja Yoga cannot be understood unless we remove the rajas and tamas, the arrogance and inertia from our own minds.
-Yet without the higher Yoga teachings and entering into the Inner Yoga of Samadhi and Raja Yoga, we cannot move into the deeper teachings of Yoga and the Atman/Purusha within..
+Yet without entering into the Inner Yoga of Samadhi and Raja Yoga, we cannot realize the Atman/Purusha within, our true Self-nature.
+So let us follow the teachings of Yoga out to their ultimate goal and not stop short along the way!